andrew/ultimate-awesome/README.md

 - [awesome-windows-red-team](https://github.com/marcosvalle/awesome-windows-red-team) -  A curated list of awesome Windows frameworks, libraries, software and resources for Red Teams.
 - [awesome-ai-sdks](https://github.com/e2b-dev/awesome-ai-sdks) - A database of SDKs, frameworks, libraries, and tools for creating, monitoring, debugging and deploying autonomous AI agents.
 - [awesome-kaldi](https://github.com/YoavRamon/awesome-kaldi) - This is a list of features, scripts, blogs and resources for better using Kaldi (  ).
+- [Awesome-MEV](https://github.com/0xemperor/Awesome-MEV) - A list of MEV resources with a focus on past research papers/talks.
 - [awesome-sentinel](https://github.com/kr-stn/awesome-sentinel) - Curated list of awesome tools, tutorials and APIs for Copernicus Sentinel satellite data.
 - [awesome-protein-representation-learning](https://github.com/LirongWu/awesome-protein-representation-learning) - Awesome Protein Representation Learning.
 - [awesome-tensorflow-2](https://github.com/Amin-Tgz/awesome-tensorflow-2) - 👉 Tensorflow 2.x resources such as tutorial, blog, code and videos.